Mohamed2046/Mohamed2046/README.md

 <h4>

 My name is Mohamed, and I have experience as a data analyst.
 I am currently in my 4th year at the Faculty of Commerce, specializing in the English department with a focus on business.
-I have a strong background in several key areas, including Python, SQL, Excel, and Power BI.
+I have a strong background in several key areas, including Python, SQL, Excel, Tableau , and Power BI.

 ## Skills